EdSancha/edsancha.github.io/blog/_posts/2014-01-28-whats-in-my-iOS-toolbox.markdown

 - [Behance][behance] - Similar in concept to Dribbble but I could say more democratic, I personally like it more.
 - [Cocoa Controls][cocoacontrols] - List of code components and apps (most of them open-sourced) for iOS.
 - [App store app][appstore] - I think it's important to check what is trending in the App Store and what are the most sold apps often.
+- [Apple Guidelines][apple] - Apple offers great documents to guide you through your app's design process.
+More specifically, their [iOS Human Interface Guidelines][hig] has been a must-read document for every iOS developer/designer.

 ## Source Control